-The current & 11th Lord & Lady of Blakewell
+The current & 11th Lord & Lady of the Manor of Blakewell

 The Lord & Lady of Blakewell

-Jörg (George) Hubert Dumke, 6th Baron of North Cadbury or Baron de Newmarch, 11th Lord of Blakewell and 18th Lord of Codiford Farleigh, KRO, KStE, (b.
-1964), is a German educationalist and head teacher.
-He succeeded to the title of the 11th Lord of Blakewell in 2010, by conveyance.
+Jörg (George) Hubert Dumke, 6th Baron of North Cadbury, 11th Lord of Blakewell and 18th Lord of Codiford Farleigh, KRO, (b.
+1964), is an educationalist and head teacher.
+He succeeded to the title as 11th Lord of Blakewell in 2010, granted by legal authorities and deed of conveyance.
+The Baron of North Cadbury also holds the manorial title Lord of Codiford Farleigh (Cornwall).

 In 1992, he married Regina, 6th Baroness of North Cadbury, 11th Lady of Blakewell and 18th Lady of Codiford Farleigh (b.
 1964).

 As well as his custodian duties as owner of the Lordship of Blakewell, the Lord has a keen interest in history, especially in British history.

 Lord and Lady Blakewell are passionate about British traditions, heritage, culture, art and craftsmanship.
 They are also loyal supporters of His Majesty King Charles III and the British Monarchy.

 Feudal Lord & Baron of England